cbworden/shake-doc/shakemap_applications.rst

  for post-earthquake portfolio assessments for significant California earthquakes.
 [TBS; REF]

-One of the first examples of the use of ShakeMap for emergency management and response was the the M7.1 Hector Mine earthquake of October 16, 1999.
+One of the first examples of the use of ShakeMap for emergency management and response was the the M7.1 Hector Mine earthquake of October 16, 1999 (see :num:`Figure #hector-mine-shakemap`).
 This event provides an important lesson in the use of ShakeMap to assess the scope of the event and to determine the level of mobilization necessary.
 The Hector Mine earthquake produced ground-motion that was widely felt in the Los Angeles basin and, at least in the immediate aftermath, required an assessment of potential impacts.